AdegbehingbeGodwin/Finetuning-Llama-3/README.md

 # Finetuning-Llama-3
-finetuned Llama 3 with a mental health dataset using unsloth-ai
+Finetuned Llama 3 with a mental health dataset using unsloth-ai